 Fortunately, the seasonal variations in wind speeds in California and Montana match the electricity demands of consumers in those states.
 In California, people use more electricity in the afternoon and during the summer.
 In Montana, people use more electricity, in general, during the winter.

-In 2019, 42 states had utility-scale wind power projects, which together generated a total of about 300 billion kilowatthours (kWh).1 The five states with the most electricity generation from wind in 2019 were Texas, Oklahoma, Iowa, Kansas, and California.
-These states combined produced nearly 60% of total U.S. wind electricity generation in 2019.
+In 2020, 42 states had utility-scale wind power projects, which together generated a total of about 338 billion kilowatthours (kWh).1 The five states with the most electricity generation from wind in 2020 were Texas, Iowa, Oklahoma, Kansas, and Illinois.
+These states combined produced about 58% of total U.S. wind electricity generation in 2020.

 Monthly and annual U.S. national and state-level electricity generation data are available in the U.S. Energy Information Administration’s (EIA) Electricity data browser, and hourly generation data by fuel/energy source for the lower 48 States by region are available in the Hourly electric grid monitor.

 International wind power

 World wind electricity generation has also increased substantially in recent years.
 In 1990, 16 countries generated a total of about 3.6 billion kWh of wind electricity.
 In 2010, 105 countries generated about 340 billion kWh, and in 2019, 127 countries generated about 1,419 billion kWh of wind electricity.

 The top five countries in wind electricity generation and their percentage shares of total world wind electricity generation in 2019 were

 The waters off the coasts of the United States have significant potential for electricity generation from wind energy.
 The U.S. currently has one operating offshore wind energy project: the Block Island wind farm off the Coast of Rhode Island with 30 megawatts (MW) of electricity generation capacity.
 Several other wind projects off the U.S. East Coast are in the planning stages.
 Twelve European countries had operating offshore wind energy projects as of the end of 2020.